h2o/h2o/deps/mruby-file-stat/README.md

 stat.setgid?
 stat.sticky?
 stat.ftype #=> socket, link, file, blockSpecial, directory, characterSpecial, fifo or unknown

-# Obsolete methods
-# Please use https://github.com/ksss/mruby-process-ext if you want to use these
-Process.uid
-Process.gid
-Process.euid
-Process.egid
 ```

 This library is wrap of struct stat.